-NEWS - THURSDAY, OCTOBER 16, 2025 - NEWS
+NEWS - SATURDAY, FEBRUARY 14, 2026 - NEWS

 PLEASE DO BUSINESS WITH THOSE WHO DO BUSINESS WITH US -- OUR ADVERTISERS.

-VOA VIEW: It will ne seen.
+VOA VIEW: It will still make the US money.

 THANK YOU FOR VISITING OUR WEB PORTAL.
 PLEASE TELL A FRIEND.